 “Just five years ago, the tournament had 200 student athletes participate and the tournament only took a handful of hours to complete,” said Jim Sable, Executive Director of the MNSHSCTL.
-“With 25,000 attendees through eight days, the Trap Shooting Championship is now the largest shooting sport tournament in the world” Sable said.
+“With over 25,000 attendees through nine days, the Trap Shooting Championship is now the largest shooting sport tournament in the world” Sable said.

 The USA High School Clay Target League is a 501(c)(3) non-profit organization and operates the Minnesota State High School Clay Target League as the independent provider of shooting sports as an extra curricular co-ed and adapted activity for high schools and students in grades six through 12 who have earned their firearms safety certification.
 The organization’s priorities are safety, fun and marksmanship – in that order.